-How are the costs and benefits of plans determined?
-How is risk measured?
-Whose assessment of risk should be used?
+How do we determine the costs and benefits of our various plans?
+How do we measure risk?
+Whose assessment of risk should we use?

-The Council's approach to resource planning is called "risk-constrained least-cost planning."
+We call our approach to resource planning "risk-constrained least-cost planning."
 Given any level of risk tolerance, there should be a least-cost way to achieve that level of risk protection.
-The purpose of the Council's analysis is to define those plans that do just that.
+The purpose of our studies is to define those plans that do just that.

-Given a particular future, the primary measure of a plan is its net-present value total system costs.
-These costs include all variable costs, such as those for fuel, variable operation and maintenance (O&M), certain short-term purchases, and fixed costs associated with future capital investment and O&M. The present value calculation discounts future costs to constant 2004 dollars using a real discount rate of four percent.2 This treats current and future costs on a comparable basis.
+Given a particular future, our primary measure of a plan is its net-present value total system costs.
+These costs include all variable costs, such as those for fuel, variable operations and maintenance (O&M), certain short-term purchases, and fixed costs associated with future capital investment and operation and maintenance.
+The present value calculation discounts future costs to constant 2004 dollars using a real discount rate of four percent.
+This treats current and future costs on a comparable basis.
 Total net-present value costs are demonstrably a better measure of economic value than internal rate of return, retail power rates, or benefit-cost ratio.

-If the future were certain, net present value system cost would be the only measure of a plan's performance.
-Because the future is uncertain, however, it is necessary to evaluate plans over a large number of possible futures.
-Complete characterization of the plan under uncertainty would require capturing the distribution of outcomes over all futures, as illustrated in Figure 6-5 below.
-Each box in Figure 6-5 represents the net present value cost for a scenario sorted into "bins."
-Each bin is a narrow range of net present value total system costs.
-A scenario is a plan under one particular future.
+Environmental impacts appear indirectly through emissions penalties, such as the carbon tax.
+If the future were certain, net present value total system cost would be the only measure of a plan's performance we would need.
+However, since the future is uncertain, we need to evaluate plans over a large number of possible futures.
+To evaluate a plan completely, we would need to examine the entire distribution of possible outcomes associated with each future.
+The typical evaluation of a plan considers 750-1,000 futures.
+To capture the central tendency of this distribution, the typical performance of a plan is estimated by the expected net present value total system cost, that is, the frequency-weighted average net present value total system cost (average cost) evaluated over all the futures.
+This is illustrated in Figure 6-5 below.
+Each box represents the net present value cost (sorted into "bins" - a narrow range of net present value total system costs) for a scenario, i.e., for the plan under one particular future.